2007.8.16.1

 The bombing news will likely fade away soon since it involves Kurds and ethnic cleansing, and people do not like to talk about that right now, as it might indicate that we’re doing the right thing by being there.
 This leaves the anti-Warrists with a choice between two unpleasant alternatives in media focus: they can focus on the bombing event which looks bad on first look, but upon deeper inspection reveals some serious and strong motives for actually being in Iraq as opposed to abandoning it to mass slaughter; or they can focus on the troop reduction plan Petraeus is working on now.

-That being said, it should be understood that political media today is little more than entertainment anyway.
-My words here are written really for me, read for the reader and in any event have little or no impact on what actually happens in Iraq or anywhere else.
+The political media today is usually little more than entertainment anyway — just another synthetic experience.
+My words here are written just for me, read for the reader and in any event have no impact on what happens in Iraq or anywhere else.
 It is completely plausible for me to enrage a reader and start an online posting war back and forth over issues that are completely removed from us in space and time but we both simply feel very strongly about.
 Our realities are defined by our perceptions, and with that in mind, I restate that the news media is largely about entertainment value and not the faithful relay of current human events.